Health effects of smoking tobacco: Chemical carcinogens

 Smoke, or any partially burnt organic matter, contains carcinogens (cancer-causing agents).
 The potential effects of smoking, such as lung cancer, can take up to 20 years to manifest themselves.
 Historically, women began smoking en masse later than men, so an increased death rate caused by smoking amongst women did not appear until later.
 The male lung cancer death rate decreased in 1975—roughly 20 years after the initial decline in cigarette consumption in men.
 A fall in consumption in women also began in 1975 but by 1991 had not manifested in a decrease in lung cancer–related mortalities amongst women.

 Smoke contains several carcinogenic pyrolytic products that bind to DNA and cause genetic mutations.
 Particularly potent carcinogens are polycyclic aromatic hydrocarbons (PAH), which are toxicated to mutagenic epoxides.
-The first PAH to be identified as a carcinogen in tobacco smoke was benzopyrene, which has been shown to toxicate into an epoxide that irreversibly attaches to a cell's nuclear DNA, which may either kill the cell or cause a genetic mutation.
+The first PAH to be identified as a carcinogen in tobacco smoke was benzopyrene, which has been shown to form into an epoxide that irreversibly attaches to a cell's nuclear DNA, which may either kill the cell or cause a genetic mutation.
 If the mutation inhibits programmed cell death, the cell can survive to become a cancer cell.
 Similarly, acrolein, which is abundant in tobacco smoke, also irreversibly binds to DNA, causes mutations and thus also cancer.
 However, it needs no activation to become carcinogenic.

 There are over 19 known carcinogens in cigarette smoke.
 The following are some of the most potent carcinogens: